General SEO

 And if you already set up your business name, category, address and all of the basic information in your Google Business Profile, the next on the list of the most impactful local SEO ranking signals is your Google Rating which is based on your reviews (according to a recent study by Whitespark).

 Now, if you have happy customers, the hardest part is already done.
 Now, all you need to do is kindly remind them to leave a review.
-You can put up a sign, add it to the receipt, print a QR code on your packaging, or send them a special link in email or chat.
+You can put up a sign, add it to the receipt, print a QR code on your packaging, or send them a special link via email or chat.

-To illustrate, here’s how one of my favorite restaurants asks for reviews: a simple hand-made sign, in a place you can’t miss.
+To illustrate, here’s how one of my favorite restaurants asks for reviews: a simple hand-made sign in a place you can’t miss.

 Reviews are most powerful if they are received on a constant basis.
 So don’t make this a one-off review gathering campaign, encourage your customers at all times!